aws-samples/amazon-ecr-kms-replication/README.md

 7. Under `Stack Name` enter a name for your stack (i.e. "Primary ECR Repo")
 8. Under `Parameters` do the following:
     1. For `ECRDestiationRegion` enter the AWS region you'd like ECR to replicate your images. _This will also be the region where you'll run the second CloudFormation Tempalte._
-    2. For `ECRRepositoryName`, enter the name of the ECR repository. _The name must start with a letter and can only contain lowercase letters, numbers, hyphens, underscores, periods and forward slashe_
+    2. For `ECRRepositoryName`, enter the name of the ECR repository. _The name must start with a letter and can only contain lowercase letters, numbers, hyphens, underscores, periods and forward slashes_
     3. For `KMSKeyAdmin` enter the IAM Principal ARN that you'd like to be the KMS Admin
     4. For `KMSKeyUser` enter the IAM Principal ARN that you'd like to consume the KMS key (i.e. push/pull images from ECR)
 9. Choose `Next`